Do You Know How To Best Meet Your Dog’s Nutritional Needs?

 “This is false, with one exception,” says Dr. Joyce.
 “Pregnant and lactating females need more calories.”
 You can provide this extra energy by feeding your pregnant or nursing dog puppy chow.
 However, make sure it’s small-breed puppy chow, whether or not your dog is small.
 It is higher in calories than the large-breed puppy equivalent.

 Senior-specific diets should be fed after a dog reaches the decade mark.

 “I’m a broken record, but it depends on the breed,” says Dr. Joyce.
 Veterinarians generally say that dogs in the last third of life are seniors.
-Larger breeds tend to have shorter life spans, so they may be considered senior as early as six years old, while smaller dogs are not generally considered seniors until 10.
+Larger breeds tend to have shorter life spans, so they may be considered seniors as early as six years old, while smaller dogs are not considered seniors until 10.
 New research also shows that a higher-protein diet can also be beneficial for senior dogs.
 Your veterinarian can tell you whether it’s time to start Rover on a senior meal plan.

 You can prevent older dogs’ common health problems by feeding your dog an issue-specific diet — like food for dogs with kidney problems — before your dog is diagnosed.

 “You shouldn’t feed a health-specific diet until a condition has been diagnosed,” says Dr. Joyce.
-Preventative diets focus on a dog’s general health, weight, and joint health, rather than on specific conditions.
+Preventative diets focus on a dog’s general health, weight, and joint health, rather than specific conditions.
 That being said, weight-control and joint-health formulas are generally safe for older dogs.
-There are many maturity foods on the market.
+There are many mature foods on the market.
 Again, breed size should be a consideration in choosing these meal plans.